paulzs/modern-art-ui/README.md

 ### Overview

-A simple Android app that uses linear layouts, dialogs and a seek bar
+A simple Android app that uses linear layouts, dialogs and a seek bar.
+Inspired by Pieter Cornelis "Piet" Mondrian.

 ### Features